easyctf/librectf/docs/challenge-import.md

 The tool should be run from the root directory of all challenges.
 Each subdirectory of that directory will be considered a challenge, so if you want some extra files that are not considered to be part of a challenge, put a `.` before the name to hide the directory.
 The directory name is used as a **unique identifier** for this challenge, and will be stored in the database.

-**Note:** on subsequent runs of the import tool, if a challenge exists in the database with the same name as the challenge directory, any scores for that challenge will not be wiped; instead, the problem data will simply be overwritten.
+**Note:** on subsequent runs of the import tool, if a challenge exists in the database with the same name as the challenge directory, any scores for that challenge will not be wiped; instead, the challenge data will simply be overwritten.
 If you'd like to wipe the scores as well, you must manually delete them.

-Each directory *must* have a `problem.toml` that contains metadata about the problem.
+Each directory *must* have a `meta.toml` that contains metadata about the challenge.
 This must contain a minimum of these fields:

 * `title: str` - The title of your challenge.
 * `description: str | description_file: path` - Specifying either of these provides a description. `description_file` will read the description from the file.